-Android is an open source operating system (OS) built on the Linux kernel that provides an environment for multiple apps to run simultaneously.
+Android is an open source Operating System (OS) that's built on the Linux kernel and provides an environment for multiple apps to run simultaneously.
 These apps are signed and isolated into application sandboxes associated with their application signature.
 The application sandbox defines the privileges available to the application.
-Apps are generally built using the Android Runtime and interact with the OS through a framework that describes system services, platform APIs, and message formats.
+Apps are generally built using the Android Runtime and interact with the OS through a framework that describes system services, platform Application Programming Interfaces (APIs), and message formats.
 Other high-level and lower-level languages, such as C/C++, are allowed and operate within the same application sandbox.